siddancha/drake-trajopt/README.md

   This is shown in the white line.

   Trajopt modifies this trajectory to avoid collisions while minimizing the length of the trajectory to the goal.

+  > [!NOTE]
+  > This is a particularly hard example because the initial (white) path is in collision,
+  > taking the SNOPT solver many iterations to converge.
+  > Paths output by an RRT, for example, will be collision-free to begin with.
+  > In those cases, trajectory optimization will be able to smooth the path more efficiently.